tedkelvin19/Bot-Battle/updated README.md

 This is a simple react application that displays a list of bots in the local db .json

 # Description
 This application fetches data from a local db.json and manipulates the DOM to display the collection of bots available.
-This application required the following inorder to accomplise the code Challenge;
+This application required the following inorder to accomplise the code Challenge
-1.Display a list of available bots,
+1.Display a list of available bots
-2.select a list of your bot Army,
+2.select a list of your bot Army
-3.Delete a bot when clicked.
+3.Delete a bot when clicked
 For Advanced deliverables i was required to ;
-1.when a bot is clicked it displays the bot specs, 2.add a enlist and Go back button,
+1.when a bot is clicked it displays the bot specs 2.add a enlist and Go back button
-3.sort the bots using health,armor,damage.
+3.sort the bots using health,armor,damage
 # Installation Process
 1. Clone this repository to your local machine
 2. Navigate to the project directory directory